Casey Reibelt

 Casey Lisa Reibelt (born 15 January 1988) is an Australian soccer referee who officiates in the A-League Women (W-League prior to 2021) and is an international referee.

 Reibelt took to refereeing at the age of 15.
 She began officiating in the A-League Women, then known as W-League, in 2008 and has been FIFA listed since 2014.
 The W-League was rebranded in 2021.

 She was selected to officiate at the 2019 FIFA Women's World Cup in France.
+She refereed one match in the group stages.

+On 9 January 2023, FIFA appointed her to the officiating pool for the 2023 FIFA Women's World Cup in Australia and New Zealand.
+She refereed two matches in the group stages (one in each country), and was a fourth official during a round of 16 match.